nuttann/nuttann.github.io/portals/portals.md

 # Guide to Porting using portals, clickies, and spells

 This document will list zones that can be ported to using various methods.
-These methods include the Guild Hall Teleportation Device, other portals spread around the RotE guild hall, personal clickies, and spells.
+These methods include the Guild Hall Teleportation Device (GH TP), specific portals (Portal) spread around the RotE guild hall, personal clickies (Clicky), and spells (Spell).

 Skip to [Zones](#Zones)